mybbgroup/Link-tools/README.md

 ## About Link Tools

 Link Tools is a plugin for [MyBB](https://mybb.com/) 1.8.
-It extracts the links (URLs) in posts made to your forum and then provides you with two new features:
+It extracts the links (URLs) in posts made to your forum, and then provides you with two new features:

 1. *Seamless link searching*.
-Just type a link (URL) into the default field ("Keyword") of the standard MyBB search form and Link Tools will intercept the search, and provide accurate results: only posts which contain the link or its equivalent will be listed.
+Just type a link (URL) into the default field ("Keyword") of the standard MyBB search form and Link Tools will intercept the search and provide accurate results: only posts which contain the link or its equivalent will be listed.
 The default MyBB search does not handle links at all well and typically returns results completely unrelated to the link for which you searched.

 2. *A duplicate link warner*.
 When a member is starting a new thread, s/he will be warned if any links (URLs) that s/he includes in the thread-starter have already been posted to the board.
 This feature is especially useful when your board is heavily resource-based and there is a risk of members starting duplicate discussions about resources (links and videos) that have already been discussed.